JunboWang0731/CVM_Dataset_Generator/README.md

 # Usage
 To generate cross-view image pairs, you need to prepare the satellite image with known GPS coordinate of image corners, txt file record the GPS coordinates and txt file record the heading data(optional).

-![Screenshot from 2021-04-30 13-13-33](https://user-images.githubusercontent.com/35421034/125183430-371bf080-e249-11eb-92c5-14ef91169685.png)

 After set the image width of satellite image and image interval, you can get trajectory on satellite image and matched sat&grd images under the given path.
 Notice that this application provide basic information message.

+![Screenshot from 2021-04-30 13-13-33](https://user-images.githubusercontent.com/35421034/125183430-371bf080-e249-11eb-92c5-14ef91169685.png)

+# Maintainer
+If you have any issue, please contact with Junbo Wang (junbowang@bit.edu.cn)